 Ask for Help

 If you decide to do the project yourself, you do not have to do it alone.
 Call a friend, a relative, or enlist the help of your children.
 Finishing the DIY together not only gives the product more meaning, but it also helps you bond and make new memories.

 Understandably, many brides find it difficult to part with their dress.
-The ideas presented above are practical and creative ways to repurpose it and display it, instead of simply keeping it at the back of their closets.
+The ideas for old wedding dresses presented above are practical and creative ways to repurpose it and display it, instead of simply keeping it at the back of their closets.
 However, there are instances where letting go is the best choice.
 It is up to every individual bride to decide what would be best for them.